-This article will help you to test the Crankshaft Position Sensor on the Chrysler, Dodge, Eagle, Plymouth, 2.0L (SOHC and DOHC) and 2.4L (DOHC) 4 cylinder equipped cars and mini-vans.
+This tutorial will help you to test the crankshaft position sensor on the Chrysler, Dodge, Eagle, Plymouth, 2.0L (SOHC and DOHC) and 2.4L (DOHC) 4 cylinder equipped cars and mini-vans.

 This article covers vehicles from Chrysler, Dodge, Eagle, Mitsubishi and Plymouth.
 To see if this article applies to your specific vehicle, look for the box (on the column on the right) titled ‘Applies To:’, and click on the ‘next >>’ link to scroll.

 Now, since the crankshaft position (CKP) sensor can not be tested by a simple resistance test (multimeter in Ohms mode) off of the car, I'm gonna' show you how to test it dynamically (in action) and on the car.
 This is a simple multimeter test done in Volts DC mode and I'll walk you thru' the whole thing step by step.

 Contents of this tutorial: